 On the Siddha Yoga path, we learn to honor Lord Sūrya as the source of light and vitality in the world and as an embodiment of the inner effulgence that is our true nature.
-One of the ways Gurumayi teaches us to invoke Lord Sūrya is by the same means the Brahmins employ: by reciting the Sūrya Gāyatrī mantra, which is also known as the Sāvitrī or Ādi Gāyatrī mantra or even just the Gāyatrī.
+One of the ways to invoke Lord Sūrya is by the same means the Brahmins employ: by reciting the Sūrya Gāyatrī mantra, which is also known as the Sāvitrī or Ādi Gāyatrī mantra or even just the Gāyatrī.
 We are to meditate on Lord Sūrya while listening to or reciting this powerful and traditional Vedic mantra.

 In the scriptures it is said that Lord Sūrya welcomes the offering of the Gāyatrī mantra at sunrise.
 This offering expands the capacity of Lord Sūrya’s luminosity to dissipate darkness, allegorically depicted in the scriptures as demons that attempt to devour him every night.
 With this enhanced luminosity, Lord Sūrya easily bursts forth each day as the light of dawn.
 Similarly, Siddha Yogis engage in spiritual practices to drive away the darkness of limitations and ignorance of their true nature while invoking the fullness of divine light to rise within.

 The scriptures describe Lord Sūrya as riding through the heavens in his one-wheeled chariot with twelve spokes, the one wheel corresponding to the orb of the sun.
 His chariot is pulled by seven horses who represent the seven main meters in which the holy Vedas were composed.
 Lord Sūrya is said to follow the goddess Uṣas, who is also seen as the personification of dawn and who drives away darkness and evil.
-As the dawn, she is the power of awakening and auspicious beginnings.
+As the dawn, Uṣas is the power of awakening and auspicious beginnings.
 She impels us to act and is associated with breath and the life of all living creatures.